 1. Easy access to important information about your investments

 For each investment, you can look at the dividend yield, performance, and expense ratio for ETFs.
 You can also click on a button on any investment and be taken to that investment’s website where you can do even more research.

 Stash Learn is Stash’s collection of articles and how-to guides that cover topics like investment basics, national and global money news, personal finance issues, etc. Some of the most recent articles include a guide to the 2022 tax season, starting to invest in legal cannabis, and what you need to know about free credit score apps.

 This has probably sounded like a glowing Stash review, and I honestly think they’re doing a great job introducing new investors to the market by breaking down those barriers I mentioned at the beginning of this review: cost, difficulty, and approachability.

 However, and this one is big, Stash can be a surprisingly expensive alternative to traditional brokerage.

-I know $1/month sounds ridiculously cheap, but when you only have $100 invested, you’re being charged a 1% fee, which is high for brokerages that charge a percentage of assets under management, or AUM.
+I know $3/month may sound inexpensive, but when you only have $100 invested, you’re being charged a 1% fee, which is high for brokerages that charge a percentage of assets under management, or AUM.
 For example, Betterment has a 0.25% annual fee.